 The Greek setting is a serious frame of reference, which the educated audience would immediately recognize.
 It also provides a warranty of seriousness and sets a distance from 16th century England: it enables Shakespeare to contemplate his society while distancing it in the past, which was important because playwrights were very dependent on sponsors and political power.

 This athenian background represents order and reason, all the more appropriate as it serves to emphasize the fantastic aspect of the forest.The story of Theseus and Hippolyta refers to Plutarch and Ovid.
 Theseus was famous for his adventures and exploits.
 He got lost in the labyrinth and was saved by Ariane.
-He killed the Minotaur, married Hippolyta, deserted her to marry Phedra and raped Helen.
+He killed the Minotaur, kidnapped Hippolyta and tried to marry her before he eventually married Phaedra.

 Considering Shakespeare’s views of the myth, the reader is not sure who Hippolyta was.
 In theory, she represents female power, independence.
 Amazons were rebels and did not accept male supremacy.
 Males were considered as procreation objects and the male child was usually got ridden of.
 The Amazons have usurped masculine power and authority.
 Hippolyta is a concrete woman, she looks passive: the contrary of an Amazon.
 She is an example of a dominated woman (dominated by her future husband).